China’s advertising landscape

 - There have been numerous reports of click-fraud in Chinese advertising.
-While the major channels have largely avoided these scandals, it’s something to be aware of.
+While the major channels have largely avoided these scandals (or implemented rigorous detection to reduce and eliminate fraud), it’s something to be aware of.

 - If you use AdChina.io, you’re protected by a) our use of the top-tier channels, and b) our transparent and automated reporting directly from channel into the AdChina platform.

 - Smaller platforms stack ads on top of each other, so multiple are loaded but only the top one presented.
 Practices like this are not facilitated by AdChina.io.